INTERESTS: Video games, esports, and music.

 What was it like when you received your post-piscine decision email?

-The first time was disappointing because I was back in Wisconsin and was trying to figure out what I was going to do for the first 3 months.
+The first time was disappointing.
+I was back in Wisconsin and was trying to figure out what I was going to do for the first 3 months.
 When I got that denial letter I was like, “I need to find a job.”
 It wasn’t a good feeling but I knew I got a lot out of the piscine and could attempt to learn things by myself now.
-The second time, after attending another piscine, when I got the approval, I had already been searching for jobs.
-I was staying at a friend’s place when I got the approval, and I immediately stopped my job search and started working on my curriculum work and wanted to get a head start on that.
+The second time, after attending another piscine, is when I got the approval.
+I had already been searching for jobs and I was staying at a friend’s place when I got the approval.
+I immediately stopped my job search and started working on my curriculum work and wanted to get a head start on that.

 How does the cadet program differ from the piscine?